EllieChen-Git/EllieChen.github.io/README.md

 - people who are interested in my personal projects

 ### Technology Stack
-- Languages: HTML, CSS, SASS
+- Programming languages: HTML, CSS, SASS
 - Source control: git & GitHub
-- Project Management & Planning: Trello, mood board (Pinterest), wireframe (Balsamiq)
+- Planning & implenmentation: project management (Trello), mood board (Pinterest), wireframe (Balsamiq)
 - Deployment platform: GitHub

 ## User Interface & User Experience:
-- All images have an alt attribute
+- All images have an alt attribute for better accessibility
 - All contact details are fixed at the bottom of the screen, so people don't have to scroll back to home page if they want to contact me
-- nav bar to easily go through different pages
+- Nav bar on the top to easily go through different pages

 ------

 ## Future improvements
 - Adding an education history section
 - Designing personal logo to achieve a better personal branding effect
-- Adding more CSS animation
-- Imcorporating JavaScript
+- Incorporating JavaScript to achieve more functionalities and better effects

 Ellie Chen @2019